 McGoodLeech Boulevard Club "A melting pot of the best laziest mortals, walking encyclopedias of history, arsenal of fun, a thousand citadels penetrating the forces of ignorance."
 Taken from to quotes used to describe the name sakes of McBoal and Goodrich and sums up the energy and people of this little neighborhood.
 Visit their Facebook page.

 Victoria Park Victoria Park is located along West 7th Street, South/Southwest of Randolph to 35E.
-In addition to it's historic neighborhoods and houses, Victoria Park is also home to many unique commercial areas that features local shops and small businesses and other community institutions.
+In addition to it's historic neighborhoods and houses, Victoria Park is also home to many unique commercial areas that feature local shops and small businesses and other community institutions.
+Email Tanya for more information.